paramitamirza/IndoTimex/README.md

 ###Modules
 IndoTimex contains two main modules:

 1. **Timex recognition**, a finite state transducer (FST) to recognize time expressions and their types (based on the TimeML standard, i.e. DATE, DURATION, TIME and SET).
+The complete FST can be seen in [`lib/fst/timex.pdf`](https://github.com/paramitamirza/IndoTimex/blob/master/lib/fst/timex.pdf) (minimized and drawn with [OpenFST](http://www.openfst.org/)).
 2. **Timex normalization**, an extension of [TimeNorm](https://github.com/bethard/timenorm), a library for normalizing the values of time expressions (based on the ISO 8601 standard) using synchronous context free grammars, for Indonesian language.
 To run the timex normalizer: `java -jar ./lib/timenorm-id-0.9.2-jar-with-dependencies.jar ./lib/id.grammar`.

 #####Publication